-When set to true, the runtime system sends a message to the current error_logger containing details about the process when the maximum heap size is reached.
-One error_logger report is sent each time the limit is reached.
+When set to true, the runtime system logs an error event via logger, containing details about the process when the maximum heap size is reached.
+One log event is sent each time the limit is reached.

 If error_logger is not defined in the map, the system default is used.
 The default system default is true.
-It can be changed by either the option +hmaxel int erl(1), or erlang:system_flag(max_heap_size, MaxHeapSize).
+It can be changed by either the option +hmaxel int erl(1), or $erlang:system_flag(max_heap_size$, MaxHeapSize).

 The heap size of a process is quite hard to predict, especially the amount of memory that is used during the garbage collection.
-When contemplating using this option, it is recommended to first run it in production with kill set to false and inspect the error_logger reports to see what the normal peak sizes of the processes in the system is and then tune the value accordingly.
+When contemplating using this option, it is recommended to first run it in production with kill set to false and inspect the log events to see what the normal peak sizes of the processes in the system is and then tune the value accordingly.

 '''

-process flag(Flag :: message queue data, MQD) -> OldMQD
+process_flag(Flag :: message_queue_data, MQD) -> OldMQD

-'''

-'''
+Types:

 MQD = OldMQD = message_queue_data()

 message_queue_data() = off_heap | on_heap

 '''